mmbman/Katagiri/1980-07-03-Karma-Unmanifested.md

 **Katagiri:** The karma which you did in the past is karma stored in your life not as something particular.
 It’s already quiet.
 This is your storage.
 So, if you don’t touch it, it doesn’t appear.
 Very naturally it disappears, if you don’t touch it. *If you don’t touch it* means if you don’t create a certain time and occasion and conditions by yourself.

 For instance, if yesterday I stole a ten dollar bill from someone’s pocket.
-And then today, I thought, “I shouldn’t do that.” [...]
-And then, if I create the time and occasion and conditions of stealing the ten dollars or five dollars, et cetera, immediately I think, “Oh, I don’t want to.”
-I can [repent].
+And then after that, I thought, “I shouldn’t do that.”
+But today, well, I still shouldn’t.
+And then if I create the time and occasion and conditions of stealing the ten dollars or five dollars, et cetera, immediately I think, “Oh, would like to.”
+I can repeat.

 **Same person:** But you could also stop and pay somebody back.